bilyi1andrii/Bat-man-Detector/README.md

 Key Technologies
 - Signal Processing: To process bat echolocation sounds.
 - Hardware: Uses a microphone sensitive to ultrasonic frequencies.

 ## Features
 - Detect bat echolocation calls.
 - Detect the source of the sound.
 - Visuslize the results in real-time.

+## Installation and Usage
+- Clone repository to your working space.
+-  Download platformio IDE extension in VS Code.
+-  Build and upload.
+And you are ready to go!